Find Grad Schools

 Insurance Adjuster, Examiner, or Investigator Employment Estimates

-In 2016, there was an estimated number of 311,100 jobs in the United States for Insurance Adjuster, Examiner, or Investigator.
+In the United States, there were 311,100 jobs for Insurance Adjuster, Examiner, or Investigator in 2016.
 There is little to no growth in job opportunities for Insurance Adjuster, Examiner, or Investigator.
-Due to new job openings and attrition, there will be an average of 24,500 job openings in this field each year.
+The BLS estimates 24,500 yearly job openings in this field.

 undefined